We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 Lodge cast iron skillet red silicone handle grip

-The skillets feature pour spouts on each side, perfect for pouring sauces and gravies or pouring out grease after cooking with minimal mess.
+The skillets feature pour spouts on each side, perfect for pouring sauces and gravies or pouring out grease after cooking.

 Lodge cast iron skillet pour spouts

-Larger skillets (10-inches and up) have a helper handle with “Lodge” recessed into it.
-It helps you get a good grip, especially with the curved ledge just underneath the handle.
+Larger skillets (10 inches and up) have a helper handle with “Lodge” engraved into the top.
+This extra handle helps you get a good grip when transporting these heavy skillets with two hands.

 Finally, the bottom lays flat, except for the recessed space that bears the Lodge logo.
 That makes it ideal for use on any stove, including induction.